 Level II Trading Software

-I recommend using ETrade Pro because that is what Jason Bond teaches with.
-It is so much easier to follow the lessons on Jason Bond Picks if you are using the same tools Jason uses.
+I recommend using ETrade Pro.
+It is so much easier to follow my stock trading lessons if you are using the same tools I use.

 Level II Quotes Etrade